Good SEO = good web leads, and easier sales. Who doesn’t want that?!

 Paying for clicks is explained in the graphic below: (here someone is searching for cars)

-Hopefully now you now feel a lot more confident about SEO, and it all seems less daunting and intimidating
+So hopefully now you feel a lot more confident about SEO, and all the jargon seems less daunting and intimidating.

 Image credit: Business photo created by rawpixel.com – www.freepik.com